 I began to work more closely with the Civil Service’s SMEs, modifying copy, challenging use cases and user stories and pushing back on real-life user journeys, explaining where and why user behavior would require a slightly different approach in a digital environment.
 In turn they were incredibly informative, approachable and passionate about their work and taught me a huge amount in return.
 The old cliché about jobsworth civil servants was proven wrong every day.

 Although overly complex for what they needed to be the documents we ended up producing did facilitate the change of approach that was needed and did make the final UX better.

 The accessibility of the site proved to be less than desirable, making basic but easily rectified mistakes, such as CTAs only being available halfway up the page and not easily navigable by screen readers.
 I ran reports and tests and the results changed the way the site was coded and laid out.
 This in turn was carried on through to the Directgov site.

 My final act was to hand over the much improved and much better documented system to a new team of designers.

 What would I change in retrospect?

 I should have insisted on being involved with the usability tests, reliance on heuristics and personal experience wasn’t ideal.
-I did leave the project in a better place than when I joined it and I’ve since seen a lot of the engagement and interaction patterns I introduced in other public sector systems so I’m still glad to have been involved.
+I did leave the project in a better place than when I joined it and I’ve since seen a lot of the engagement and interaction patterns I introduced then in other public sector systems now so I’m still glad to have been involved.